Bleach season 12

 The episodes of the twelfth season of the Bleach anime series, released on DVD as the Arrancar: Decisive Battle of Karakura arc (破面・空座決戦篇, Arankaru Karakura Kessen Hen).
-They are directed by Noriyuki Abe, and produced by TV Tokyo, Dentsu and Studio Pierrot.
+They are directed by Noriyuki Abe, and produced by TV Tokyo, Dentsu, and Studio Pierrot.
 The 17-episode season is based on Tite Kubo's Bleach manga series.
-The plot continues to show the fight between the Soul Reapers against Sōsuke Aizen's army of arrancars, with the former defending Karakura Town, and the latter planning to use Karakura Town to invade and destroy Soul Society.
+The season follows the fight between an army of Soul Reapers and Arrancars, with Genryūsai Shigekuni Yamamoto defending Karakura Town, and Sousuke Aizen planning to use the town to invade and destroy the Soul Society.
 The season moves on to auto-conclusive stories beginning with episode 227.

-The season aired from March 31 to July 21, 2009 on TV Tokyo.
-The English adaptation of the Bleach anime is licensed by Viz Media, and aired on Cartoon Network's Adult Swim from July 17 to November 6, 2011.
+The season aired from March to July 2009 on TV Tokyo.
+The English adaptation of the Bleach anime is licensed by Viz Media, and aired on Cartoon Network's Adult Swim from July to November 2011.
 A total of four DVD volumes, each containing four episodes, have been released by Aniplex from January 27 to April 21, 2010.

 The episodes use four pieces of theme music: two opening themes and two closing themes.
 The first two episodes use "Velonica" by Aqua Timez as the opening theme.
 The second opening theme, "Shōjo S" (少女S, Shōjo Esu) by Scandal is used for the remainder of the season.
 The first ending theme, "Sky Chord (Otona ni Naru Kimi e)" (Sky chord 〜大人になる君へ〜, Sukai Kōdo ~Otona ni Naru Kimi e~) by Shion Tsuji is used for the first two episodes.
 The second ending theme is "Kimi o Mamotte, Kimi o Aishite" (君を守って 君を愛して) by Sambomaster, used for the remainder of the season.